azpy1298/terraform/Handling updates /readme.md

-Handling changes to the resource
+#Handling changes to the resource

-1. Handling Changes that has been made to the resource via portal
+## 1. Handling Changes that has been made to the resource via portal
-2. Handling Changes that has been made to the resource via config files
+## 2. Handling Changes that has been made to the resource via config files
+## 3. Ignore the certain changes

 comparing cmd:
 State-remote  => tf plan -refresh-only